 The Company is involved in litigation with K. W. Muth and Muth Mirror Systems LLC relating to exterior mirrors with turn signal indicators.
 The turn signal feature in exterior mirrors currently represents approximately one percent of our revenues, and the litigation does not involve core Gentex electrochromic technology.
-Activity related to the Company's ongoing litigation increased significantly during the current quarter and resulted in litigation expenses of \$1,424,000.
-The Company currently estimates that its additional litigation expenses related to this case will continue to increase through the scheduled trial in July 2007.
+The Company is uncertain of the outcome of the trial and the impact that it may have on its exterior mirror business.
+Activity related to the Company's ongoing litigation increased significantly during the first quarter and continued through the second quarter resulting in litigation expenses of \$2,851,000 for the six months ended June 30, 2007.
+The trial in Wisconsin related to this case occurred during July 2007.

-On March 30, 2005, in response to the required implementation of SFAS No. 123(R) as disclosed in Note 6, the Company accelerated the vesting of current "under water" stock options.
+On March 30, 2005, in response to the required implementation of SFAS No. 123(R) as disclosed in Note 5, the Company accelerated the vesting of current "under water" stock options.
 As a result of the vesting acceleration, approximately 2.3 million shares became immediately exercisable and an additional approximate \$13.6 million of proforma stock-based employee compensation expense was recognized in the first quarter of 2005.
 The objective of this Company action is primarily to avoid recognizing compensation expense associated with these options in future financial statements, upon the Company's adoption of SFAS No. 123(R).
 In addition, the Company has also received shareholder approval of an amendment to its Employee Stock Option Plan to allow the grant of non-qualified stock options.